appscode-cloud/docs/docs/platform/guides/cluster-management/cluster-upgrade.md

 ## Overview

-This guide walks through upgrading a **KubeDB Platform** deployment across all cluster tiers, the base management cluster, the KubeDB Platform cluster, general imported clusters, and spoke clusters.
+Upgrade a **KubeDB Platform** deployment across all cluster tiers: the base management cluster, the KubeDB Platform cluster, general imported clusters, and spoke clusters.
 The example below upgrades from release `2025.5.16` to `2025.6.x`.

 ---